simshelloworld/delphi/firemonkey/Project-001/README.txt

-Enabled File Sharing on iOS via Itunes
+Enabled File Sharing on iOS via Itunes - new